Fatty liver disease life insurance

 If you still have the virus or are still undergoing treatment, your application will most likely be postponed until a full recovery has been made.

-While it’s rare with this form of the virus, if there’s any damage to your liver you should still be able to secure cover but it’s likely your application will need to undergo manual underwriting and premiums inflated accordingly.
+While it’s rare with this form of the virus, if there’s any damage to your liver you may still be able to secure cover but it’s likely your application will need to undergo manual underwriting and premiums inflated accordingly.

 Securing life insurance with autoimmune hepatitis can be harder than with other variants of the virus.